gmidolo/interpolated_S_change/README.md

 ## Data and R code repository

+This repository (<https://github.com/gmidolo/interpolated_S_change>) contains the **data** and **R code** for our study, allowing for the reproduction of the main analyses and supplementary materials.

+We interpolated spatiotemporal changes in vascular plant species richness using a new method based on machine learning that does not require temporal replication at sites.
+Using 698,692 one-time survey vegetation plots from the [European Vegetation Archive](https://euroveg.org/eva-database/), we estimated trends in vascular plant alpha diversity across Europe and validated our approach against 22,852 independent time series from [ReSurveyEurope](https://euroveg.org/resurvey/).

+####Authors
 **Gabriele Midolo** <a href="https://orcid.org/0000-0003-1316-2546" target="_blank"><img src="https://upload.wikimedia.org/wikipedia/commons/0/06/ORCID_iD.svg" class="is-rounded" width="15"/></a>,
 Adam Thomas Clark <a href="https://orcid.org/0000-0002-8843-3278" target="_blank"><img src="https://upload.wikimedia.org/wikipedia/commons/0/06/ORCID_iD.svg" class="is-rounded" width="15"/></a>,
 Milan Chytrý <a href="https://orcid.org/0000-0002-8122-3075" target="_blank"><img src="https://upload.wikimedia.org/wikipedia/commons/0/06/ORCID_iD.svg" class="is-rounded" width="15"/></a>,